arogozhnikov/arogozhnikov.github.io/_remarks/2016-05-22-new-item-for-lists.markdown

 First, let me describe the situation when I need it.
  For example, take [a Lasagne tutorial](https://github.com/Lasagne/Lasagne/blob/5a009f98cb479c6c39157027de830a83462dabc0/examples/mnist.py).
- It is quite long (which pushes researchers from lasagne), but mostly filled with fairly trivial operations that make it hard to grasp everything fast.
+ It is quite long (which pushes researchers away from lasagne), but mostly filled with fairly trivial operations that make it hard to grasp everything fast.

 Expressiveness ( = ability to write what you want to do without spending time on introducing additional entities) is considered to be a strong side of python.

-But in this example it seems to me that newcomer may be lost in the jungles of computing validation quality:
+But in this example it seems to me that a newcomer may be lost in the jungles of computing validation quality:

 ```python
 # And a full pass over the validation data: